Why Our AI Co-Writer Doesn't Sound Like Us (Yet)

 The result: generic output that sounds like no one in particular.

-Compare this to prompting "write like Malcolm Gladwell."
-The AI has hundreds of thousands of words to analyze: moderate sentence length averaging around 20 words, frequent use of anecdotal openings followed by research synthesis, specific transitional patterns ("But here's the thing..."
-"The answer, it turns out...").
-These are executable specifications, not subjective labels.
+Compare this to asking "write like Malcolm Gladwell."
+The AI has hundreds of thousands of his words to study.
+It sees moderate sentence length near 20 words, frequent story openings, and set transitions ("But here's the thing.."
+"The answer, it turns out..").
+These are runnable specs, not vague labels.

-Subjective prompt: "Write in a warm, accessible style about productivity."
+Subjective prompt: "Write in a warm, accessible style about output."

 AI output: Generic, could be anyone